Things to Do

 Learn our fascinating local history at the Petty Harbour Heritage Museum– there are exhibits and artifacts from the old days of the fishery, and lots of memorabilia donated by residents whose families have been here for hundreds of years.
 Stop into the Information Centre opposite our lovely War Memorial commemorating service men and women from Petty Harbour Maddox Cove.
 If you like hiking we are right between two popular and scenic routes of quiet splendour on the renowned East Coast Trail.
 Get a bird’s eye of view of Petty Harbour and the Atlantic Ocean by zip lining high on the hills with North Atlantic Zip Lines.
 We have a Catholic church on the north side of the harbour and a Protestant church with an enchanting old graveyard on the south side.
 Both are worth a visit.

 Canoeists, kayakers and jet ski enthusiasts enjoy the Petty Harbour area also!
 Or maybe you just want to while away the hours picking wild blueberries (as organic as you can get!).
 If so, then walk 60 seconds up the hill behind the Nests or up Cribbie’s Rd. by the War Memorial.

 For groceries, take the scenic 5 minute drive to Bidgood’s Grocery where you can pick up everything you need including a bakery and a fabulous selection of Newfoundland specialty food items–salt fish, wild game, bakeapple and partridgeberries–and yes, even seal flipper pie, Newfoundland crafts and lots more of the freshest of fish and seafood — including lobster!
 Need a Pharmacy?
 There is also a Shoppers Drug Mart in the Bidgood’s Plaza.

 Out and about

-ShoreLarkers are able to experience an idyllic outport lifestyle in Petty Harbour, yet can switch gears very quickly with a scenic 15 minute drive into St. John’s, one of the oldest, most vibrant cities in North America.
+ShoreLarkers are able to experience an idyllic outport lifestyle in Petty Harbour, yet can switch gears very quickly with a scenic 15 minute drive into St. John’s, the oldest city in North America.
 Hit the pubs, theatres, art galleries, museums, shopping, sports events and fine dining restaurants.
 For a great guide to the city, what’s on, where and when, visit the Destination St. John’s website.